FluxCapacitor2/astro-portfolio/src/content/blog/hacking-strapi-login-page-koa-nodejs-transform-streams/index.md

 By changing where you call `next()` in our middleware, you can run code before and/or after the request is processed.
 For more details, see [this diagram](https://docs.strapi.io/img/assets/backend-customization/diagram-global-middlewares.png) from the Strapi docs (found on [this page](https://docs.strapi.io/dev-docs/backend-customization/middlewares)).

-For my use case, I am just setting a header
+For my use case, I am just setting a response header, so the location of the `next()` call doesn't make a difference.

 ```ts title="src/middlewares/login-page.ts"
 import { type Strapi } from "@strapi/strapi";